karmaniverous/blog/collections/_posts/2024-11-17-using-whatsapp-desktop-with-multiple-accounts.md

 Here in Indonesia, WhatsApp is the de-facto official phone and messaging system.
 People use it _far_ more than traditional phone & SMS, and most businesses maintain a WhatsApp account for customer service.

-Since I spend so much time in front of my laptop, I make extensive use of the WhatsApp windows desktop client.
+Since I spend so much time in front of my laptop, I make extensive use of the WhatsApp desktop client.
 Just make sense.

 But now that I'm [launching John Galt Services](/betting-on-bali-my-journey-into-the-offshoring-business), I need to maintain a business account.
 And since I'm deep in the talent-search process, I need to be able to click on a candidate's phone number in [JobStreet](https://id.jobstreet.com/) and have it open in WhatsApp Desktop so I can start a screening conversation.